-SECTION 2 Use the Medical Benefits Chart to find out what is covered and how much you will pay
+SECTION 2 Use the Medical Benefits Chart to find out what is covered

-Section 2.1 Your medical benefits and costs as a member of the plan
+Section 2.1 Your medical benefits as a member of the plan

-The Medical Benefits Chart on the following pages lists the services our plan covers and what you pay out of pocket for each service.
+The Medical Benefits Chart on the following pages lists the services our plan covers.
 Part D prescription drug coverage is in Chapter 5.
 The services listed in the Medical Benefits Chart are covered only when the following coverage requirements are met:

-- Your Medicare-covered services must be provided according to the coverage guidelines established by Medicare. - Your services (including medical care, services, supplies, equipment, and Part B prescription drugs) must be medically necessary.
-Medically necessary means that the services, supplies, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice.

-- For new enrollees, your MA coordinated care plan must provide a minimum 90-day transition period, during which time the new MA plan may not require prior authorization for any active course of treatment, even if the course of treatment was for a service that commenced with an out-of-network provider. - You have a primary care provider (a PCP) who is providing and overseeing your care.
+- Your Medicare and California Medi-Cal (Medicaid) covered services must be provided according to the coverage guidelines established by Medicare and California Medi-Cal (Medicaid). - Your services (including medical care, services, supplies, equipment, and Part B prescription drugs) must be medically necessary.
+Medically necessary means that the services, supplies, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice. - For new enrollees, your MA coordinated care plan must provide a minimum 90-day transition period, during which time the new MA plan may not require prior authorization for any active course of treatment, even if the course of treatment was for a service that commenced with an out-of-network provider. - You have a primary care provider (a PCP) who is providing and overseeing your care.
 In most situations, your PCP must give you approval in advance before you can see other providers in the plan's network.
 This is called giving you a referral. - Some of the services listed in the Medical Benefits Chart are covered only if your doctor or other network provider gets approval in advance (sometimes called prior authorization) from us.
 Covered services that need approval in advance are marked in the Medical Benefits Chart in italics. - If your coordinated care plan provides approval of a prior authorization request for a course of treatment, the approval must be valid for as long as medically reasonable and necessary to avoid disruptions in care in accordance with applicable coverage criteria, your medical history, and the treating provider's recommendation.